RyanMenz/Digital_Notebook/index.md

 * For the previous two points, I've tried to keep a notebook or Google Doc with relevant information in it.

-Notebooks clutter, are hard to organize with multiple projects, can't hyperlink or post picutres.
+Notebooks clutter, are hard to organize with multiple projects, can't hyperlink or post pictures.
 Can't share with other people very easily.

 Google docs are terrible at linking to eachother, unaesthetic.